FlagOpen/FlagEmbedding/FlagEmbedding/BGE_M3/README.md

   - MLDR:
   ![avatar](./imgs/long.jpg)
-  Please note that MLDR is a document retrieval dataset we constructed via LLM, covering 13 languages, including test sets, validation sets, and training sets.
+  Please note that MLDR is a document retrieval dataset we constructed via LLM, covering 13 languages, including test set, validation set, and training set.
   We utilized the training set from MLDR to enhance the model's long document retrieval capabilities.
   Therefore, comparing baseline with `Dense w.o.long`(fine-tuning without long document dataset) is more equitable.
   Additionally, this long document retrieval dataset will be open-sourced to address the current lack of open-source multilingual long text retrieval datasets.